-The College's Total Liabilities and Deferred Inflows decreased by \$459 thousand, or 11.4%, to \$3.57 million at the end of fiscal year 2020.
+The College's Total Liabilities and Deferred Inflows increased by \$7.249 million, or 202.7%, to \$10.825 million at the end of fiscal year 2021.

-Accounts payable decreased by \$58 thousand over fiscal year June 30, 2020.
-The decrease is a result of the pay down of current obligation for the 2020 fiscal year.
+Accounts payable increased by \$39 thousand over fiscal year June 30, 2020.
+The increase is a result of the timing and pay down of ordinary current obligation for the 2021 fiscal year.

-The Accrued salaries and benefits line are showing an increase of \$39 thousand over last year's totals.
+The Accrued salaries and benefits line are showing an increase of \$68 thousand over last year's totals.
 This increase is a result of changes in staffing levels, salary rates as well as timing differences in the calculation of the year end accruals.

-The Lease payable line shows a decrease of \$23 thousand for the current year.
-This fiscal year-end balance of \$215 thousand decreased due to the timing of lease terms as to when old leases are paid off and new replacement equipment leases are obtained.
+The Lease payable line shows a decrease of \$21 thousand for the current year.
+This fiscal year-end balance of \$194 thousand decreased due to the timing of lease terms as to when old leases are paid off and new replacement equipment leases are obtained.

-The Notes payable amount of \$1,774 million shows a decrease of \$251 thousand over last year's amount of \$2,025 million.
-This line item includes the amounts due on the Blair construction project.
-The decrease is the result continued loan payments for the Blair project.
+The Notes payable amount of \$8.997 million shows an increase of \$7.223 million over last year's amount of \$1.774 million.
+This line item includes the amounts due on the newly purchased Richland Main Campus and on the Blair construction project.
+The increase is due to the purchase of the Richland site.
 The loan payments for the Blair Project are funded 50% by the PDE and 50% by the College.

-The State Employees' Retirement System (SERS) net pension liability is \$155 thousand at June 30, 2020.
-This signifies the amount by which the College's total pension liability exceeds the pension plan's net assets and has decreased by \$99 thousand in comparison to the prior year.
+The State Employees' Retirement System (SERS) net pension liability is \$44 thousand at June 30, 2021.
+This signifies the amount by which the College's total pension liability exceeds the pension plan's net assets and has decreased by \$111 thousand in comparison to the prior year.

 Deferred Inflows refer to the acquisition of net assets that are applicable to a future reporting period.
-The deferred SERS inflow balance of \$156 thousand is the College's share of the State Employees' Retirement System (SERS) pension deferred inflows.
-The Unearned Tuition and Fee revenue totaling \$243 thousand is advanced student payments for summer and fall session tuition.
+The deferred SERS inflow balance of \$189 thousand is the College's share of the State Employees' Retirement System (SERS) pension deferred inflows.
+The Unearned Tuition and Fee revenue totaling \$261 thousand is advanced student payments for summer and fall session tuition.